laurenjoyce/ljoyce_customer_scoring/README.md

 * Cd into gem folder
 * Run 'bundle exec rspec' in your terminal

+Note: The invalid request test fails when using the mock API, as the mock API won't take in an argument for parameters.
+Test will pass with an API enpoint that accepts parameters

 ## License

 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).